actuallymentor/openvpn-bash-setup-script/README.md

 ##Configuration files

-You will find 2 .ovpn files in /etc/openvpn/easy-rsa/keys.
+You will find 2 .ovpn files in ~ (home directory).
 Download them both.

 ## Setting up your computer